 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 A judge or magistrate issues an arrest warrant on behalf of the state, which authorizes an individual’s arrest and detention, or the search and seizure of an individual’s property.
 A warrant may be outstanding if the person named in the warrant is intentionally avoiding law enforcement, unaware that there is a warrant out for their arrest.
-For the police to make a lawful arrest, the law enforcement officer(s) must have either probable cause to arrest or a valid arrest warrant.
+For the police to make a lawful arrest, officer(s) must have either probable cause to arrest or a valid arrest warrant.

 You can find out if you have an outstanding or active warrant by looking up your name on your local court’s website.
 A court website may have searchable public records and criminal records section with information about outstanding warrants available to the general public.
 If the website does not have a searchable public records section, call the clerk of court or county clerk.
 States are divided up into circuits in which criminal cases are heard.
 Typically, these circuits are numbered.
 You should have some paperwork from the clerk of court, such as a letter or hearing notice that should provide you with the circuit number and the phone number for the clerk of court.

 Do I have an active warrant?

 When you call the clerk of the court, ask if there is an outstanding warrant for “Person X” (your name) in a criminal or civil case.
 Have your case number, name, birth date, and if possible, Social Security number, in hand.
 Avoid identifying yourself as the person for whom a warrant was issued.
 You should not have trouble getting an answer about a criminal case, most data in criminal cases are public records.